 But sharing power is really difficult.
 In the video Dare to Disagree, via Jim Hays, Margaret Heffernan describes how people inside organizations, and professional communities, are afraid to challenge conventional wisdom, even when the data are overwhelming.
 The power structure exerts great pressure to conform.
 Only organizations that share power and encourage conflict can advance different ideas.
 As she says, “openness alone can’t drive change”.

 Power-sharing decreases the fear of conflict.
 When those at the top hold most, or all, of the power, then those near the bottom will try to avoid conflict.
 But conflict is essential for learning.
 As Heffernan describes in the video, only in trusted relationships can conflict for learning happen.
 Sharing power creates trust.

 Unfortunately, power is addictive.
-For example, simulations reveal that when there are no levels of hierarchy, everyone shares in 89% of the rewards of the system.
-When only one level level is added, then those at the top get 98% while those only one level below gain a mere 6%.
+For example, simulations reveal that when there are no levels of hierarchy, everyone shares in the rewards of the system.
+When only one level level is added, then those at the top get 89% while those only one level down have to share the remaining 11%.
 No wonder hierarchies are so appealing.
 Power, and its effects on organizational performance, are holding us back.
 This is why we need to experiment with new and much flatter work structures.